 How many credits can I earn?

-Current accreditation standards suggest that no more than 25% of the credits earned through PLA processes may be applied toward degrees or certificates.
+Current accreditation standards suggest that no more than 25 percent of the credits earned through PLA processes may be applied toward degrees or certificates.
 Departments may have their own guidelines.

 Will the credits transfer to other colleges?